namy160/backend_project/README.md

-Project using Node.js, Express ad MySQL
+Project using Node.js, Express and MySQL

 Template for a fullstack app.